instaclustr/terraform-provider-instaclustr/README.md

 ```

 ### Resource: `instaclustr_vpc_peering`
 A resource for managing VPC peering connections on Instaclustr Managed Platform.
-This is only avaliable for clusters hosted in AWS
+This is only avaliable for clusters hosted with the AWS provider.

 #### Properties
 Property | Description | Default